Josborne123/halloweenWeatherApp/README.md

 This is a weather GUI built with tkinter and customtkinter for J.P Morgan halloween themed project coding competition 2022

-This application will take a location and a date and return the weather data in that place on that day.
+This application will take a location and a year and return the weather data in that place on that year.

-Note: In some locations on certain dates there is no data in the API so most / all values will return 0

 Limitations: 1,000 API calls allowed per day